samaystops4no1/algorithms/README.md

 # Algorithms
-These are a set of most commonly used algorithms.
+These are the most commonly used algorithms in competitive programming.

 Contents
 ---------